o-ikne/Database-Project-FOL/README.md

 representation of the evaluation of first order formulas in Python, and then, in order to push this approach further, we will look for a deep representation and evaluation of these formulas by compiling FOL formulas to a Non-recursive Datalog program.
 A useful description can be found in [here](https://www.fil.univ-lille1.fr/~salvati/cours/bdd_M2_ds/fol/fo_evaluation.html).

-Interesting concepts of fondations of databases can be found [here](http://webdam.inria.fr/Alice/)
+Interesting concepts and reminders of database foundations can be found [here](http://webdam.inria.fr/Alice/)

 ### __Data__
 The data used during this project can be found [here](https://www.fil.univ-lille1.fr/~salvati/cours/bdd_M2_ds/fol/fo_evaluation.html).